 info

 Nick Koval came to the United States as a 10-year-old religious refugee from the Soviet Union.
-Today, he leads a college ministry in Columbia, Mo. and his thinking on faith and its role in American life is influenced by his understanding of his own history and the history of Christianity itself.
-In the first 300 years of the Christian faith, the church was never a recognized part of the Roman Empire, Koval said.
-After Emperor Constantine I legitimized Christianity within Rome, the church began to cater to secular leaders and began squeezing those who disagreed out of positions of influence.
-Now, Koval sees history repeating itself in the United States.
+Today, he leads a college ministry in Columbia, Mo. and has come to believe the American church and government have become too intertwined.
+He compares it to when Christianity became legitimized within the Roman Empire, and the church began to cater to secular leaders.
 “Caesar protected the church and the church approved the emperor.
 This is the downfall of the church in America.
 We look to D.C. to protect us, and we approve D.C.,” Koval said.
 “When we work so closely with Washington D.C., we destroy our ability to be a true witness for God.”

 ×

 Nick Koval came to the United States as a 10-year-old religious refugee from the Soviet Union.
-Today, he leads a college ministry in Columbia, Mo. and his thinking on faith and its role in American life is influenced by his understanding of his own history and the history of Christianity itself.
-In the first 300 years of the Christian faith, the church was never a recognized part of the Roman Empire, Koval said.
-After Emperor Constantine I legitimized Christianity within Rome, the church began to cater to secular leaders and began squeezing those who disagreed out of positions of influence.
-Now, Koval sees history repeating itself in the United States.
+Today, he leads a college ministry in Columbia, Mo. and has come to believe the American church and government have become too intertwined.
+He compares it to when Christianity became legitimized within the Roman Empire, and the church began to cater to secular leaders.
 “Caesar protected the church and the church approved the emperor.
 This is the downfall of the church in America.
 We look to D.C. to protect us, and we approve D.C.,” Koval said.
 “When we work so closely with Washington D.C., we destroy our ability to be a true witness for God.”

 ×